Pinus tecunumanii

 The wood is yellowish.
 This species has been cultivated in several subtropical parts of the world for the paper industry.
 Cultivation trials have shown that high-elevation sources are the most productive.
 It grows well in Colombia, Venezuela, Brazil and South Africa.

-P. tecunumanii was formerly classified as a subspecies of Pinus patula, but DNA analysis has shown that it is a different species, closer to Pinus oocarpa.
+Pinus tecunumanii was formerly classified as a subspecies of Pinus patula, but DNA analysis has shown that it is a different species, closer to Pinus oocarpa.